arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 Go to the __arduino_secrets.h__ tab that opens with the example and enter the PIN of the SIM card you are using into the `SECRET_PINNUMBER` variable.

-***Note: A standard pre-paid SIM card typically has 0000 or 1234 as a pin code.
-This varies from operator to operator, it is important to find out your pin before uploading the code.
+***Note: A standard pre-paid SIM card typically has 0000 or 1234 as a PIN code.
+This varies from operator to operator, it is important to find out your PIN before uploading the code.
 Otherwise, too many unsuccessful attempts may block the SIM card.***

 Upload the code to your Portenta H7 and open the Serial Monitor to follow the connection process.

 If the connection is successful, you should see the HTML content of the server printed in the Serial Monitor.
 The server is set as `example.com` as default.
-Feel free to change this and take a look at how it prints different webpages.
+Feel free to change this and take a look at how it prints different web pages.

 Below you can see what will be printed in the Serial Monitor when connecting to example.com.